longjianjiang/CodeNotes/shell/baseCommand.md

 ## grep

-grep command use specific regular expression to filter the line that we want.
+grep command use specific regular expression to filter the line that we want, and we can appoint specific serach path.

+grep command have several option:

+- `-r`

+recursively search path.

+- `-n`

+display line number.

 `grep ^-` mean display line that has `-` prefix.

+`grep -rn "unordered_set" *` mean search for the current directory and its subdirectory files containing the "unordered_set".

 ## wc